tk120404/hapi-auth-bearer/README.md

     - `request` - is the hapi request object of the request which is being authenticated.
     - `token` - the auth token received from the client.
     - `h` - the response toolkit.
+    - `entity` - the entity which is being authenticated
     - Returns an object `{ isValid, credentials, artifacts, isblocked }` where:
         - `isValid` - `true` if token is valid, otherwise `false`.
         - `credentials` - a credentials object passed back to the application in `request.auth.credentials`.
 Note that due to underlying Hapi expectations, this value must be defined even if `isValid` is `false`.
 We recommend it be set to `{}` if `isValid` is `false` and you have no other value to provide.